 After delivering his address, Kennedy and his wife Jacqueline were escorted to the Old Supreme Court Chamber in the U.S. Capitol for the traditional inaugural luncheon.
 According to Senate historians, menu items included cream of tomato soup with crushed popcorn; deviled crab meat imperial; New England boiled stuffed lobster with drawn butter; prime Texas ribs of beef au jus; string beans amandine and broiled tomatoes with grapefruit and avocado sections with poppyseed dressing.

 Although the traditional inaugural luncheon at the Capital dates back to 1897 when the Senate Committee on Arrangements hosted a luncheon for President McKinley and several other guests, it didn't begin in its current form until 1953 when President Eisenhower, his wife Mamie, and fifty other guests dined on creamed chicken, baked ham, and potato puffs in the Old Senate Chamber.

-FOOD FACT: According to historians, President Kennedy preferred orange juice, poached eggs on toast, crisp broiled bacon, milk and coffee at breakfast.
+FOOD FACT: According to the John F. Kennedy Library and Museum, Kennedy preferred orange juice, poached eggs on toast, crisp broiled bacon, milk and coffee at breakfast.
 For lunch, he enjoyed all kinds of soup, especially New England Fish Chowder.
-As for dinner, there were no particular favorites, although it has been said that he liked lamb chops, steak, turkey, baked beans and mashed potatoes.
+As for dinner, there were no particular favorites, although it's been said that he liked lamb chops, steak, turkey, baked beans and mashed potatoes.
 He also enjoyed corn muffins, and, for dessert, if he had any, it would "likely be something prepared with chocolate."
-Biographers say that Kennedy was a light eater and often had to be reminded that it was dinner time because "politics always took preference over food."
+Biographers say that Kennedy was a light eater and often had to be reminded that it was dinnertime because "politics always took preference over food."